sciencemesh/sciencemesh/docs/content/en/docs/Science-mesh-governance-and-operations/_index.md

 weight: 300
 description: >
-  This section explains governance structure and principles of operation of the ScienceMesh as an infrastructure.
+  This section explains governance structure and principles of operation of the Science Mesh as an infrastructure.
 ---

-# Disclaimer (January 2022)
+## Disclaimer (January 2022)

 Kindly note that the documents presented here have not been formally confirmed by representatives of the Sites yet, those are just drafts discussed extensively within the community expected to form the infrastructure.
+The infrastructure is in pilot operation, neverheless formally it has not been established yet.

 In addition, you may note that the establishing documents work with the idea that membership will be available completely free of charge.
-As approach to financing for infrastructures like the ScienceMesh in EOSC is under discussions and developments, it must be stated that it may not be the case and it may be necessary to form a consortium as a legal entity and also requiring a membership fee.
+As approach to financing for infrastructures like the Science Mesh in EOSC is under discussions and developments, it must be stated that it may not be the case and it may be necessary to form a consortium as a legal entity and also requiring a membership fee.
 Central part of the infrastructure is